-Other income (expense), net consists of interest income (expense), net, and other income (expense), net.
+Other income (expense), net consists of interest income (expense), net, other income (expense), net and change in fair value of warrant liabilities.
 Interest income (expense), net consists primarily of our interest income on our cash and cash equivalents and marketable securities.
 Other income (expense), net consists primarily of realized gains and losses on sales of marketable securities.
+Change in fair value of warrant liabilities consists of mark to market changes on our common warrants.